OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/word/README.md

     The http-server will run and host the current folder's files on localhost:3000.

-Now that your localhost web server is running, you can sideload the **manifest-localhost.xml** file provided in the excel-hello-world folder.
-Using the **manifest-localhost.xml** file, follow the steps in [Run the sample on PowerPoint on the web](#run-the-sample-on-excel-on-the-web) to sideload and run the add-in.
+Now that your localhost web server is running, you can sideload the **manifest-localhost.xml** file provided in the word folder.
+Using the **manifest-localhost.xml** file, follow the steps in [Run the sample on Excel on the web](#run-the-sample-on-excel-on-the-web) to sideload and run the add-in.

 ## Key parts of this sample